 In this section we focus on mechanisms to realise the transport service interface described above.
 The mechanisms are embedded in the QoS-A flow management projection of Figure 1.
-The flow management projection is shown in more detail in Figure 2.
-Note that Figure 2 only shows the transport layer and below; the upper layers have been omitted for clarity.
+The flow management projection is shown in more detail in Figure 3.
+Note that Figure 3 only shows the transport layer and below; the upper layers have been omitted for clarity.

-Figure 2: Flow Management Projection of QoS-A
+Figure 3: Flow Management Projection

-4.1 OoS Interfaces
+4.1 QoS Interfaces

 At each layer, the various mechanisms in each plane present well defined interfaces to their peers.
-At the transport layer the support of QoS is dependent on interactions between the transport protocol, transport QoS manager, the flow management plane (viz.
-QoS adaptation, resource reservation and admission control, QoS mapping) and the network layer.
+At the transport layer the support of QoS is dependent on interactions between the transport protocol, transport QoS manager, the FMS and the network layer.
 In contrast to traditional communications architectures, the QoS-A carries all flow management and control messages on distinct out-of-band signalling channels.
-To reflect this logical division, the transport service access point is internally divided into flow management /signalling (fm-tsap) and data (data-tsap) components (there are also equivalent primitives at the network layer) as illustrate in Figure 2:-
+To reflect this logical division, the transport service access point is internally divided into flow management (FM-TSAP) and data (DATA-TSAP) components (there are also equivalent primitives at the network layer):-

-- the fm-tsap interface contains primitives: get_tsap, free_tsap, flowConnectRequest, qos_renegotiation, qos_degradation, qos_report, monitor_flow, flow_assessment, maintain_flow and flowDisconnetRequest. - the data-tsap interface contains primitives: data_request, data_indication, data_response and data_confirm.
+- the FM-TSAP interface contains primitives: get_tsap, free_tsap, flow_connect, qos_renegotiation, qos_degradation, qos_report, monitor_flow, flow_assessment, maintain_flow and flow_disconnect. - the DATA-TSAP interface contains primitives: data_request, dataa_indication, data_response and data_confirm.

 Later sections describe the use of the various primitives on these interfaces in more detail.
-In addition to the transport user's interface, the QoS-A defines the following internal interfaces between the three planes at the transport layer and below as illustrated in Figure 2 and Figure 3:-
+In addition to the transport user's interface, the QoS-A defines the following internal interfaces between the three planes at the transport layer and below :-

 - a resource control interface used to allocate, tune and release transport protocol resources, and alert the QoS management plane if protocol resources are short.
-It contains the following primitives: alloc resource, tune resource, resource alert, and free resource; - a monitor interface used by the transport QoS manager to configure and control monitoring of flows in the transport protocol, and to receive reports of actually achieved QoS performance over a preceding interval.
-It contains the following primitives: start_monitor, set_rate, qos_assessment, and stop monitor; - a control interface used by the QoS manager to set, modify and read internal transport protocol states during flow connection, data transfer and re-negotiation.
-The interface contains the following primitives: set_state and report_state; - a maintenance interface that is supported by the transport QoS manager and used by the flow management plane.
+It contains the following primitives: alloc_resource, tune_resource, resource_alert, and free_resource; - a monitor interface used by the transport QoS manger to configure and control monitoring of flows in the transport protocol, and to receive reports of actually achieved QoS performance over a preceding interval.
+It contains the following primitives: start_monitor, set_rate, qos_assessment, and stop_monitor; - a control interface used by the QoS manager to set, modify and read internal transport protocol states during flow connection, data transfer and re-negotiation.
+The interface contains the following primitives: set_state and report_state; - a maintenance interface that is supported by the transport QoS manager and used by the FMS.
 It contains the following primitives: start_maintenance, set_attributes, free_attributes, assessment, qos_alert and stop_maintenance;

-4.2 User Plane
+4.2 User Plane: The Transport Protocol